Come on in: Fall Home Tour

 Don’t worry, even though I am not using much orange decor, there’s no lack of pumpkins on this porch!

-When I pulled these ceramic stacked pumpkins out of storage, the stem had broken off of one of them.
+Sadly, when I pulled these ceramic stacked pumpkins out of storage, the stem had broken off of one of them.

 I glued it back on, adding a bit of moss “growing” in the crevices to hide the glue.